alexandrutomescu/complete-contigs/README.md

 	--version           show program's version number and exit -i STRING, --input=STRING
-						input file, without extension (default assumed extension .fa) -q, --fastq			add this flag if the input is a fastq file (then both the reads and their reverse complements are added to the graph)
-	-k INT, --kmersize=INT
+						input file, without extension (default assumed extension .fa) -k INT, --kmersize=INT
 						kmer size (default: 31)
 	-a INT, --abundance=INT